SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - Ansible roles ---> Common is also a role, we have tasks, handlers, templates, files, vars, defaults, meta, library, lookup_plugins.
 - Lookup plugins are used for connecting to external systems using dynamic inventory.
 - How to debug if you are facing any error in ansible playbook ? 'ansible-playbook -vvv -i inventory.ini -e ansible_user=centos -e ansible_password=DevOps321 -e component=mongodb main.yaml' We will get the full information on terminal like what is happening in the background, so that we can see where is the error.
 - What are the supporting files in project ?
-Like mongodb.repo, catalogue.service, roboshop.conf etc. without these, configuration will not be complete.
-- Creating every role is not mandatory, we create what we require.
+Like mongodb.repo, catalogue.service, roboshop.conf, without these configuration will not be complete.
+Creating every role is not mandatory, we create what we require.
 - How to call common role (Any role) in another role ? 'ansible.builtin.import_role'
 - How can we ignore errors in ansible ? 'ignore_errors: true'
 - To set indentation in VS use 'shift+tab and tab'